LFLCH/RobotDSL/documentation/devprocess.md

 ## Compiler
 The compiler was coded after the Interpreter.
 Its [visitor](../src/compilation/compilerVisitor.ts) is more "pure", using only accept methods, where the interpreter visits the concrete nodes.

 Apart from that aspect, it is really close to it.
 The compiler aims to convert RobotScript programms into Arduino ones.
 It is  why you can see a [```inocode.ts```](../src/compilation/inocode.ts) file, that contains all the Arduino syntax and the methods that allow an interaction with a Omni4WD robot.
 This class is only composed of string constants.
-We thought is was a good idea for that use.
+We thought it was a good idea for that use.

 Given that we did not have access to those robots when the compiler was finished to coded, our only guaranty that the program is valid, is by compiling the arduino code in Arduino IDE, with the loaded external libraries.
 Fortunatly, it is the case on our example files.